How does Rest Less make money

-Whether you choose to pay your car insurance premiums monthly or annually usually depends on your financial circumstances, but there are definite advantages to paying upfront for your cover if you can afford to.
+Whether you choose to pay your car insurance premiums monthly or annually usually depends on your financial circumstances, but there are some definite advantages to paying upfront for your cover if you can afford to do so.

 You’ll usually save quite a bit of money if you pay annually rather than monthly, which could come in handy given that so many of us are feeling the pinch due to steep living costs.

-Here, we look at the benefits of paying both annually or monthly, and some other ways you might be able to lower your premiums.
+Here, we look at the benefits of paying both annually and monthly, and some other ways you might be able to lower your premiums.

 Benefits of paying your car insurance premiums monthly

-According to GoCompare car insurance, on average drivers could save around £249 by paying for their policies in one go rather than paying monthly.
+According to comparison site MoneySuperMarket, paying for your car insurance annually is up to 31% cheaper than paying monthly, and can save you up to £267 a year.
 However, while it may cost more in the long run, paying for your car insurance monthly is more manageable for many people, and could make it easier to budget alongside other household bills.

 In some cases, paying monthly for your car insurance could have a positive impact on your credit score too, as you’ll be entering into a credit agreement with your insurer.
 If you keep up with your payments, this might help build your credit history.
 Bear in mind, though, that if you miss your monthly payments, this could have a detrimental effect on your credit score, as a missed payment may stay on your credit report for up to six years.
 You can find out more about ways to boost your credit score in our guide Seven steps to improve your credit score.